apssouza22/neuroevolution/README.md

 We have made the NeuroEvolution framework totally independent of the game this way we can use it in any game we want.
 The framework is in the `neuroevolution` folder.
 The framework is composed of 3 main classes:
 - `NeuralNetwork`: This class represents the required Artificial Neural network.
-- `GeneticEvolution`: This class represents the Genetic Algorithm.
+- `GeneticEvolution`: This class represents the Genetic Evolution Algorithm.
-- `PopulationHandler`: This class represents the population.
+- `PopulationHandler`: This class represents the genetic population.

 ```
 let population = [new PopulationItem(), new PopulationItem()]